Frequently Asked Questions

 lateral from the house to the MCSE sewer main.
 If referred to a plumber, we recommend you share this information so the plumber can respond with the

-appropriate snake to clear the full lateral length from the house to the main.
+appropriate equipment to snake and clear the full lateral length from the house plumbing to the sanitary sewer main.

-If after normal business hours, please contact our EMERGENCY after hours operator at 330-723-9585 to assess any emergency, "on-call" response.
-Our staff will not perform a service call after hours if our assessment of the call indicates the problem lies within the private service connection.
+If after normal business hours, please contact our EMERGENCY after hours operator at 330-723-9585 to assess the need for an emergency "on-call" response.
+Our staff will not perform a service call after hours if our assessment of the call indicates the problem lies within the private service connection, otherwise MCSE can bill for the after-hours service if the homeowner insists upon a service call.

 |Q: What can I do to prevent a sewer back-up?||A: